BillyBooglyBob/algo-visualiser/README.md

 - After finishing two sorts, compared and extracted out common components.
   Created a common type specifying things like:

   - dedicated swap
   - final sweep
   - wait indefinitely while paused
   - increment step to latest one at a time until at latest step

+- Off by one error sometimes in steps when paused, play back then resume.

+  - If inside playToLatest step, paused before advancing step.
+During pause, current step advanced to latest, which is total steps - 1.
+    If we unpause & continue, current step will === total steps, creating off by one error.
+  - Important to add extra check in front

+  - Logged every single flag & checked the react dev tools on the state

+- Order of checking pause flag and stop flag matters.
+Lets say we are paused and decided to reset.
+If pause flag is after stop flag, it will continue executing the current iteration of the sort, overriding the new array with the old array.

+- Checked by logging the different functions, to check what is continuing to run after reset.